p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 #### c) Bit Flipping Hindsight Experience Replay (HER) Experiment

-Below shows the performance of DQN with and without Hindsight Experience Replay (HER) in the Bit Flipping Environment described in the paper [Hindsight Experience Replay 2018](https://arxiv.org/pdf/1707.01495.pdf).
+Below shows the performance of DQN with and without Hindsight Experience Replay (HER) in the Bit Flipping Environment (14 bits) described in the paper [Hindsight Experience Replay 2018](https://arxiv.org/pdf/1707.01495.pdf).
 The results replicate the result found in the paper and show that adding HER allowed the agent to solve a problem that vanilla DQN was not able to solve.
 The hyperparameters used were the same for both agents and the same as in the paper, they can be found in the file: `Results/Bit_Flipping_Environment/Results.py`